mothership-ec/cog/src/Message/Cog/Console/readme.md

 The `$tasks` parameter which is pass into the `registerTasks()` method is an instance of `TaskCollection`.
 The `add()` method takes two parameters:

-- First is an instance of your task class, in our example this is `Mothership\Core\Task\SendOrderData`; the constructor has a single parameter which is the name of the task you want to use in the console when running the task e.g `core:send_order_data`.
+- First is an instance of your task class, in our example this is `Message\CMS\Task\SendOrderData`; the constructor has a single parameter which is the name of the task you want to use in the console when running the task e.g `core:send_order_data`.

 - The second parameter is a description of what the task does.
 This is required and an `InvalidArgumentException` will be thrown if you omit it.
 Keep your descriptions accurate but concise.